DiscoverMeteor/DiscoverMeteor_Kr/README.md

-This is an outline of [Discover Meteor](http://discovermeteor.com).
+This is the Korean version of [Discover Meteor](http://discovermeteor.com).

+See it live at http://kr.discovermeteor.com/